 With its traditional culture and its love for technology, there are many more reasons to visit this colourful city than just the Olympics.
 From visiting a robot restaurant, exploring a Samurai Museum, to walking through a temple, there are many things to do and see in Tokyo.

 While UK citizens do not need a visa to travel to Japan for up to 90 days, there are many citizens that do require a visa before they can travel to Japan.
-Unfortunately, we are unable to assist with visa applications for Japan at this time, and we would advise you to contact the Embassy of Japan to find the full requirements before you plan your trip to Japan.
+We would advise you to contact the Embassy of Japan to find the full requirements before you plan your trip to Japan.
 The Japanese Authorities have discussed releasing an e-visa for people going to Japan to watch the Olympics, however the full information about this e-visa has not been disclosed yet.